Investment Practice and Performance

 Overall investment performance and specific manager evaluations and reviews take place on a quarterly basis.
 The evaluation benchmark used for each manager is against the accepted benchmark for the asset class they have been given an allocation for, as well as, their performance within their peer group.

 A major consideration in the management, investment, and evaluation of endowment funds is to ensure that The Campanile Foundation Board meets all of its fiduciary responsibilities to donors.
 This includes meeting all federal, state, and CSU regulations including the Uniform Prudent Management of Institutional Funds Act (UPMIFA).

 The Board of Directors is responsible for determining the annual distribution rate of the Endowment Fund, which seeks to balance current income needs and long-term investment objectives.
-The distribution rate for the fiscal year 2014-15, is 4.0% of the three-year moving average of the market value.
+The distribution rate for the fiscal year 2018-19, is 4.0% of the three-year moving average of the market value.
 True endowment funds are set up by the donor to protect the principal in perpetuity.
 Only the earnings on the principal will be expended to meet the donor's philanthropic intent.
-Should the market value of the true endowment in any quarter drop below the book value, only interest and dividends are distributed in that quarter.
+Earnings will be based on the units held as of the end of the previous quarter.
+Should the market value of the true endowment in any quarter drop below the restricted/historical gift value, no spending distribution will be made in the following quarter.
 Quasi endowments are established to function as an endowment in that the principal is to be retained and invested to grow the funds; however, the entire principal and income may be spent at the discretion of the fund manager.
-Therefore, the quarterly distribution for a Quasi endowment differs from that of a True endowment in that the distribution is not limited to only interest and dividend earnings when the total market value of the endowment drops below the original book value.
+Therefore, the quarterly distribution for a Quasi endowment differs from that of a True endowment in that the distribution is not limited to only available market value gains when the total market value of the endowment drops below the restricted/historical gift value.